Gnomeball/SwackQuote/README.md

 However, the `attribution` field will appear after the quote, behind a `~`, if given.

-If you do not know who, or cannot find the original source, please use `Unknown`, or `Various`.
+If you do not know who, or cannot find the original attribution, please use `Unknown`, or `Various`.
 If many have said it, use `Apocryphal`.
+But, if you're having trouble, you can always ask others, who may know it themselves or know where to check.

-If citing both a person and a work, please do this in a format that is sensible, perhaps `person, work`, inside the `attribution` field - with anything more specific in the `source` field.
+If citing both a person and a work, please do this in a format that is sensible, perhaps `person, work`, inside the `attribution` field --- with anything more specific (i.e. URLs for Tweets) in the `source` field.

 For quotes that span multiple lines, use `"""` at the beginning and end, on separate lines.